 The curriculum is broken down into small manageable steps to ensure that each lesson has a clear focus.
 This avoids the cognitive overload that can occur when too many concepts are covered at once and ensures that each lesson contributes to the long-term goal.
 Within each lesson, children have the opportunity to acquire, practice, apply and deepen their knowledge and skills as appropriate.
 Pupils who grasp concepts rapidly are challenged by being offered rich and sophisticated problems to deepen their understanding.
 Concepts are revisited over time so that children can reinforce them and embed them into their long- term memory.
 Teachers have the flexibility to spend longer on specific skills or concepts if they feel it is necessary.

 All children are included in whole class lessons and teachers provide scaffolding and relevant support as necessary.
 Children who don’t make expected progress are identified quickly and gaps are closed usually within the lesson or at least on the same day.
+Teachers are aware of common misconceptions that may occur during each small step and are prepared for these when they arise.
 For those children who working outside of the year group curriculum, individual learning activities are provided to ensure their progress in discussion with the SENCO.

 Outside of school, children are encouraged to learn number bonds and times tables using ttrockstars and Numbots websites.